WebrangerC/bylos/content/Cards/+About HARD DELETE.md

-When you really want to get rid of a file or directory and don't want it in your hidden "trash" folder, move it here and do a hard delete from your computer's operating system
+When you really want to get rid of a file or directory and don't want it in your hidden "trash" folder, move it here and do a hard delete from your computer's operating system.

+This may have been a response to my missing the option in Obsidian's setup for file and links to delete to the system trash.
+Once i found that setting and was comfortable that it worked AND i could recover files from the system trash, I stopped using HARD-DELETE which also simplified maintenance tasks.